-The Commission operates independently of other government departments, including the NSW Department of Planning and Environment, and has an important role to play in building community confidence in the decision-making processes for major development and land-use planning state-wide.
+The Commission operates independently of other government departments, including the NSW Department of Planning, Industry and Environment, and has an important role to play in building community confidence in the decision-making processes for major development and land-use planning state-wide.

 The key functions of the Commission are to:

-The Commission is not subject to direction or control of the Minister for Planning or any government agency, except in relation to procedural matters as set out under the Environmental Planning and Assessment Act 1979.
+The Commission is not subject to direction or control of the Minister for Planning and Public Spaces or any government agency, except in relation to procedural matters as set out under the Environmental Planning and Assessment Act 1979.

-The State’s planning laws clearly identify which State significant development applications are to be determined by the Independent Planning Commission and which are delegated to the Department of Planning and Environment to determine.
+The State’s planning laws clearly identify which State significant development applications are to be determined by the Independent Planning Commission and which are delegated to the Department of Planning, Industry and Environment to determine.

 The Independent Planning Commission is the consent authority for State significant development applications (including any modification applications), where:

-The Department of Planning and Environment is the delegated consent authority to make decisions on State significant development applications and modification applications where there are less than 25 objections to the application, local council support, and no reportable political donations.
+The Department of Planning, Industry and Environment is the delegated consent authority to make decisions on State significant development applications and modification applications where there are less than 25 objections to the application, local council support, and no reportable political donations.